KRTRibb/SALT2-analysis/README.md

 - Jupyter notebooks in the notebooks/ folder are used for exploratory data analysis.
 - Some plots are already provided.
-- Additional helper functions are available in src/exploratory\_analysis\_functions.py
+- Helper functions for exploratory analysis of sncosmo fits are available in notebooks/exploratory\_sncosmo\_analysis\_functions.py

 3. Feature Comparison and Density Plots